mitmath/julia-mit/README.md

 * If `Pkg.add("IJulia")` says that the IJulia package doesn't exist, then you probably downloaded Julia 0.1 by mistake.
 Download Julia 0.2, run `Pkg.update()` in Julia, and try again.
+* On Windows, if you get an error `no module named site` when `using PyPlot`, probably you forgot to check the boxes in the Anaconda installer (above) to register Anaconda as the default Python version.
+Either re-install Anaconda or set the [environment variables](http://www.computerhope.com/issues/ch000549.htm) `PYTHONHOME=C:\Anaconda` and `PYTHONPATH=C:\Anaconda\Lib`.

 ### Julia on MIT Athena